2007 Elie tornado: Tornado summary

 The tornado traveled about 6 km and was 150 yd wide at its widest during its 35-minute lifespan.
-The tornado repeatedly struck essentially the same area of town, destroying most of the structures and vehicles in the area.
-A video of the tornado shows an entire two-story home swiped off its foundation and tossed 75 ft in the air before rotating around the tornado and then being obliterated.
-Also seen on the video was a three-quarters-of-a-ton GM van filled with drywall picked up and tossed hundreds of feet.
-At least three houses are seen being destroyed on the video, along with many more houses and vehicles being damaged.
-The mill in Elie is also shown being damaged by the tornado, with bins and roofs destroyed.
+The tornado repeatedly struck the same area of town, destroying most of the structures and vehicles in the area.
+A video of the tornado shows an entire two-story home being wiped off of its foundation and tossed 75 ft in the air, before rotating around the tornado and then being destroyed.
+Also seen on the video was a three-quarters-of-a-ton (1,500 LB) GM van filled with drywall that was lofted by the tornado and tossed hundreds of feet.
+At least three houses are seen being destroyed on the video, along with many more structures and vehicles being damaged.
+In other videos, the flour mill in Elie is also shown being damaged by the tornado, with bins and roofs being destroyed.

 Aftermath

+F5 damage to a well built home in Elie.

-Since the people in Elie were prepared and took the necessary precautions during the event, no one was injured or killed during the storm.
+Since residents in Elie were prepared and took the necessary precautions during the event, there were no injuries or deaths reported.
 The following day, Environment Canada sent out a storm damage survey team from the Prairie and Arctic Storm Prediction Centre to assess the damage caused by the tornado.
-On September 18, 2007, the tornado was upgraded to F5 on the Fujita scale from the original F4 based on video analysis of the tornado and reassessment of the damage.
+On September 18, 2007, the tornado was upgraded to F5 on the Fujita scale from the original F4 rating based on video analysis of the tornado and reassessment of the damage.
 This was the first tornado in Canada to be officially rated as such, making it the strongest confirmed tornado in Canadian history.
-It was one of only two F5/EF5 tornadoes that year (the other being a large and destructive EF5 tornado that struck Greensburg, Kansas on May 4), and there have only been eleven confirmed since 1999.
-At the time, Canada had not adopted the Enhanced Fujita scale.
+It was one of only two F5/EF5 tornadoes that year (the other being a large and destructive EF5 tornado that struck Greensburg, Kansas on May 4), and it is one of only eleven tornadoes to be rated F5/EF5 since the 1999 Bridge Creek-Moore tornado.
+At the time, Canada had not adopted the Enhanced Fujita scale, which explains why the tornado received an F5 rating despite happening after the release of the Enhanced Fujita scale in the United States.
+It was mentioned by surveyors, however, that the Elie tornado was an EF5-equivalent tornado and could have received an EF5 rating if the enhanced scale were in use in Canada at the time.